EnFen/enfen.github.io/README.md

 Once the web server has responded to a request, the browser parses the received information (commonly HTML, CSS and JavaScript) and if necessary, renders it to be viewed by the user.

-### 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
-150 words)
+### 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today
 At its core, the internet is about the sharing of information – and there is so much out there _worth_ sharing – but for some users, that information is not readily available in a way that is easy to access, interpret, or understand.
 Sometimes this is because the user has some form of disability which makes it difficult for them to see, hear, comprehend or navigate through web content, and for other users, the difficulty may be poor or slow internet connection, device type, or some other barrier.
 Fortunately, people who know internet technology have recognised these problems and endeavoured to do something about it.
 This is the realm of web accessibility and equity.